 Ruth and Dave Waterbury are tireless allies and advocates who live in Minnesota, inspired by their son Marcus, who is also a supporter of NCLR.
 Ruth is a one-time primary teacher who spent many years volunteering in the arts.
 Ever since her daughter Margery came out more than 25 years ago, Ruth has been a tireless advocate for family acceptance of LGBTQ members.
 If your parents need an “attitude adjustment,” sic Ruth on them!
 Dave is a retired financial advisor and has served on several community and national boards, including YMCA Camp Widgiwagan, Headwaters Foundation for Justice, Gay, Lesbian & Straight Education Network, and Faith in America, as well as the Minnesota Governors Task Force on Gay & Lesbian Minnesotans.
 Both Ruth and Dave have been active with their college alumni activities and with their church.

-Why do you support LGBT civil and human rights?
+Why do you support LGBTQ civil and human rights?

 We truly believe that all people deserve respect, acceptance, and inclusion, and that ALL people deserve “liberty and justice for all.”